tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-understanding-sql-server-2000-pivot.md

 4           Greg                 Greg
 4           9                    9</pre>

 This query is simply duplicating the data in two columns.
-Ultimately, we will want the second column to show the person&#8217;s name, and the third column to show the shoe size.
-For the next step, let&#8217;s show just the name in the second column and the shoe size in the third.
+Ultimately, we will want the second column to show the person's name, and the third column to show the shoe size.
+For the next step, let's show just the name in the second column and the shoe size in the third.
 We will do this using a case expression:

 sql
 Select Id,